elastic/kibana/x-pack/test/ui_capabilities/README.md

 nothing_space read
 nothing_space all

-## Spaces
+### Spaces
 everything_space - all features enabled
 nothing_space - no features enabled

-# Security
+## Security

+The security tests focus on more permutations of user's privileges, and focus primarily on privileges granted globally (at all spaces).

-## Users
+### Users
-anonymous user - don't know if we need this, we'll need to add it user with no kibana privileges - don't know if we need this, we'll need to add it superuser legacy all legacy read
+no kibana privileges
+superuser
+legacy all
+legacy read